ElinNageum/CIC-Hackathon-2024---Meal-Prep-Helper-with-Local-Grocery-Stores/README.md

 ## About The Project

-**Save-on-Eats** is a full-stack website application that uses generative AI and AWS Services to reduce food and energy waste and grocery bills.
+**Save-on-Eats** is a full-stack website application that solves the day-to-day problems of individuals -- preparing meal -- by using generative AI and AWS Services to reduce food and energy waste and grocery bills.

 ### Problem